NickKruse18/Delivery-Routing/README.md

 # Find the shortest delivery route

 This package demonstrates the use of Linear Programming in solving shortest path problems.
 This package solves cases where some locations must be visited before others.
-Specifically, all locations come in pairs, the location where a parcel is collected and the location must be delivered.
-As such for every pair the collection location must always be visited before its corresponding delivery location.
+Specifically, all locations come in pairs, the location where a parcel is picked up and the location must be delivered.
+As such for every pair the pick up location must always be visited before its corresponding delivery location.
+The computation time for the algorithm is incredibly sensitive to the amount of location pairs and it is recommended to stay at 5-6.

 To install the package in R use: install.packages("directory/deliveryroute_1.0.0.tar.gz",  repos = NULL,  type = "source"), where 'directory' should be replaced with the file destination.
 Remember to replace any '\\' with '/'